When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

-\textbf{Target Models.} We target three recent speculative decoding techniques: LADE~\cite{fu2024break} that uses self-drafting for speculation, REST~\cite{he2023rest} that uses retrieval from datastore for speculation, and BiLD~\cite{kim2023speculative} which uses a smaller model for speculation.
-However, our results are as applicable to other techniques using speculation.
-We demonstrate results for LADE with TinyLlama 1.1B Chat V1.0~\cite{zhang2024tinyllama}, for REST with Vicuna 7B~\cite{vicuna2023} as the target model and ShareGPT~\cite{shareGPT120K} data-store containing 120K conversations used for speculation, and for BiLD with Llama2~7B~\cite{touvron2023llama2} as the target model and TinyLlama~1.1B~\cite{zhang2024tinyllama} as the smaller model for speculation.
-We run LADE and REST on NVIDIA RTX4090 (24GB) and BiLD on NVIDIA A100 (40GB) GPUs with Question-Answer tasks, to simulate a chatbot under attack.
+\textbf{Target Models.} We target four representative speculative decoding techniques: LADE~\citep{fu2024break} and EAGLE~\citep{li2024eagle} using self-drafting, REST~\citep{he2023rest} using retrieval and tree-verification, and BiLD~\citep{kim2023speculative} using a smaller draft model.
+We run LADE with TinyLlama 1.1B Chat V1.0~\citep{zhang2024tinyllama}, REST with Vicuna 7B~\citep{vicuna2023} as the target model and ShareGPT~\citep{shareGPT120K} data-store of 120K conversations, and BiLD with Llama2~7B~\citep{touvron2023llama2} and TinyLlama~1.1B~\citep{zhang2024tinyllama} as the target and draft model respectively.
+We run LADE and REST on NVIDIA RTX4090 (24GB) and BiLD on NVIDIA A100 (40GB) GPUs with Question-Answer tasks, to model a chatbot under attack.

-\textbf{Datasets and Classifier.} For each experiment, we use 50 queries of varying complexity, length, and semantics (Appendix lists all the prompts).
-For our training set, in the offline profiling phase of the attack, we run each query 5 to 30 times and extract the packet size traces (5 to 30 traces per query) and train a Random Forest classifier using them.
-For the test set in the online phase, we use the corresponding 50 queries and 5 new traces per query, collecting 250 new data points for evaluation, and report accuracy and F1-scores.
-For our attack, we use scikit-learn's Random Forest with 150 estimators, max depth of 15, minimum 10 samples per split, minimum 1 sample per leaf, and mean squared error as the loss function.
+\textbf{Datasets and Classifier.} For each experiment, we use 50 queries of varying complexity, length, and semantics (Appendix~\ref{Appendix} lists the prompts).
+For our attack, we studied three types of classifiers - CNN, Gaussian Mixture Models (GMM) and Random Forest, and use Random Forest since it has the best accuracy.
+(See \cref{fig:GMMCNN} in Appendix~\ref{sec:GMMCNN} for the accuracy comparisons of Random Forest with CNN and GMM).
+For the training set in the profiling phase of the attack, we run each query 5 to 30 times (with varying temperatures) and extract the packet size trace (5 to 30 traces per query) to train our Random Forest classifier.
+For the test set in the online phase, we use the corresponding 50 queries and 5 new traces per query, collecting 250 data points for evaluation, and report accuracy.
+For our attack, we use scikit-learn's Random Forest with 150 estimators, max depth of 15, minimum 10 samples per split and 1 sample per leaf, and mean squared error as loss function.